Firedrake/mpd-tools/README.md

 start [n]: start adding tracks to the queue, maintaining a minimum of n (see -n parameter below).

-autoclean [n]: retain only the last n previously-played tracks on the queue (see -a parameter below).
-Default is -1, which is not to remove tracks at all.

 stop: cease adding songs to the queue, but remain ready to follow commands.